Mexico / Itineraries

 • Day 6 — Izamal to Campeche via Uxmal

-Heading out of Izamal after an breakfast, you will follow the ring road to the south of Merida before branching off and heading due south towards Campeche State.
+Heading out of Izamal after an early breakfast, you will follow the ring road to the south of Merida before branching off and heading due south towards Campeche State.

 Although it is possible to continue to Campeche in time for lunch, we suggest breaking your journey in the Puuc Hills, something of a rarity in the mainly pan-flat Yucatan Peninsula, to visit the Mayan ruins at Uxmal.